fchuffar/mitoseq/README.md

 # mitoseq
-A pipeline dedicated to mitochondrial genome analysis from RNA sequencing data.
+A pipeline dedicated to mitochondrial genome analysis using RNA sequencing data.